School of Law

 The JD program in the law school offers a number of opportunities for students to engage in comparative legal study.
 The opportunities range from formal semester abroad programs (the School of Law has cooperative agreements with over 16 schools in Canada, Latin America, Europe, and Asia, allowing students to study at the host school for a semester and transfer the completed credits to the CWRU JD program), to various summer study programs, as well as the Case Abroad at Home program, which brings foreign scholars to our campus to offer special one-week intensive courses immediately prior to the start of the fall term each year.

-A student board administers the Dean Dunmore Competition, a year long program in which second-year (and a very few third-year) students participate.
+A student board administers the Dean Dunmore Moot Court Competition, a year long program in which second-year students participate after completing the Appellate Practice course.
 It culminates in a round-robin tournament involving 16 finalists.
-From those finalists, the board selects teams who will compete the following year in the National Moot Court Competition and the Craven Competition in constitutional law.
-Case Western Reserve also enters the Jessup International Competition, the International Criminal Court Competition, and the Vis International Arbitration Competition; those teams are selected by the faculty coaches in a joint inter-mural try-out competition in the fall.
+From those finalists, the executive board and faculty advisors select teams that will compete the following year in external moot-court competitions (currently the National Moot Court Competition and the ABA's National Appellate Advocacy Competition.)
+Case Western Reserve also enters the Jessup International Competition, the International Criminal Court Competition, and the Vis International Arbitration Competition; those teams are selected by the faculty coaches in a joint intramural try-out competition in the fall.

-The Jonathan M. Ault Mock Trial Board sponsors an intramural competition from which emerge the members of interscholastic teams.
-Currently, the law school sends student representatives to the National Trial Competition, the National Student Trial Competition of the Association of Trial Lawyers of America, and a competition sponsored by the Academy of Trial Lawyers of Allegheny County, Pennsylvania.
+The Jonathan M. Ault Mock Trial Board sponsors the Case Classic, an invitational competition involving law schools from places as diverse as Ohio, Kentucky, West Virginia, Michigan, Indiana, and Alabama.
+The Case Classic provides a competitive and collegial environment for multiple teams to tune up for the Spring competition season.
+Currently, the law school sends team to the National Trial Competition, the National Student Trial Competition of the Association of Trial Lawyers of America, and a competition sponsored by the Academy of Trial Lawyers of Allegheny County, Pennsylvania.

 The Academic Regulations of the School of Law are provided to each student upon matriculation through the law school’s website.